Welcome to Class 6D

-We are finishing off our Science work on last term's topic - healthy me - then we're ready to set sail and learn all about the Vikings!
+We finished off our Science work on last term's topic - healthy me - now we're setting sail and learning all about the Vikings!

 6D have spent time this morning revisiting our British Values.
 We looked at the beautiful display in the corridor to magpie ideas, then we discussed a PowerPoint to recap our understanding.
 We are creating posters/adverts/leaflets to help others understand the values.

 During our Diversity Week (we 26.2.18), 6D did lots of fantastic activities.